All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do I need both peptides, or can I start with just one?

 You can start with just one if preferred.
 BPC-157 alone is effective for many injuries, especially with localized administration.
-However, adding TB-500 enhances the healing response through complementary mechanisms.
+But adding TB-500 enhances the healing response through complementary mechanisms.
 If budget or comfort is a concern, starting with BPC-157 alone and adding TB-500 later is a reasonable approach.
 BPC-157 alone vs stacked

 How quickly will I notice my injury improving?